 How do you pay for AWS EC2 instances?
 Based on the fundamental principle of pay-as-you-go, you are charged only for the computing resources that you utilize.
 Through this guide, we shall discuss the various types and pricing models of AWS EC2 instances, so that you can decide which one is most suitable for your business.

-AWS EC2 instances are broadly classified in the following 5 categories:
+AWS EC2 instances are broadly classified into the following 5 categories:

-This instance type is designed for highly computer-intensive applications - that require high performance web servers – such as real-time applications and scientific modelling.
+This instance type is designed for highly computer-intensive applications - that require high-performance web servers – such as real-time applications and scientific modeling.

 As the name suggests, this is used for memory-intensive applications, for example, those running big data analytics or Hadoop applications.